codership/documentation/galeracluster/source/documentation/install-mysql.rst

    yum install galera-4 mysql-wsrep-8.0

-.. note:: On CentOS 9, this command may generate a transaction check error.
+.. note:: On Red Hat 9, this command may generate a transaction check error.
 For more information on that error and how to resolve it, see the section below on :ref:`MySQL Shared Compatibility Libraries <centos-mysql-shared-compt>`.

 Please note that on Red Hat 8, you need to disable MySQL and MariaDB modules before installing Galera Cluster from a repository under